Reign in Blood: Critical reception

 Adrien Begrand of PopMatters observed that "[t]here's no better song to kick things off than the masterful 'Angel of Death', one of the most monumental songs in metal history, where guitarists Kerry King and Jeff Hanneman deliver their intricate riffs, drummer Dave Lombardo performs some of the most powerful drumming ever recorded, and bassist/vocalist Tom Araya screams and snarls his tale of Nazi war criminal Josef Mengele."
 When asked why Reign in Blood has retained its popularity, King replied: "If you released Reign in Blood today, no one would give a shit.
 It was timing; it was a change in sound.
 In thrash metal at that time, no one had ever heard good production on a record like that.
 It was just a bunch of things that came together at once."
 Decibel inducted Reign in Blood into the Decibel Magazine Hall of Fame in November 2004, being the first album to earn such award.

+Not all retrospective assessments have been positive.
+Joseph Schafer of Invisible Oranges claimed what he saw as "worship" of the album within the heavy metal community to be "misguided".
+He wrote, "In true antichristian fashion, Reign in Blood is a golden calf that deserves to be slaughtered, or at least bled out a little. [...]
+The various decisions that Slayer made [...]
+Tom Araya’s consonant-riddled vocal bark, abbreviated song lengths, Kerry King and Jeff Hanneman’s tremolo-bar destroying dive-bomb guitar solos, every bugfuck nuts fill Dave Lombardo performs.
+Every single one of those individual ideas is more interesting than the songs they are in.
+Reign in Blood is, in every sense, much less than the sum of its more-interesting parts."